-Although it is true that the RCP 8.5 scenario is related to an increase in temperature, this statement is true on a planet scale since the distribution of the increase in temperature is not uniform throughout the globe.
-This distribution allows the existence of regions for a given scenario that have higher or lower temperatures compared to other RCP scenarios.
-This is very important considering that the models linked to the RCP scenarios are independent of each other, and share the initial and boundary conditions, as well as the physical model.
-Hence the need to evaluate various greenhouse gas scenarios is present.
+Although the RCP 8.5 scenario is related to an increase in temperature on a planetary scale, this increase does not occur uniformly across the globe, meaning that there may be regional temperatures that are higher or lower for the different RCP scenarios.
+The presence of regional variations? is an important point, given that the models linked to different RCP scenarios are independent of each other, and share the initial and boundary conditions as well as the physical model.
+This is why it is important to evaluate various climate change scenarios on a regional scale?.

-Additionally, it is important to mention that the Balsillas river watershed is located in a tropical region, highly affected by climate variability phenomena (e.g. ENSO), which are more correctly represented by in-situ data compared to data from GCM or RCM models, due to the regional condition of the phenomenon.
-Therefore, different RCP scenarios will affect to a greater or lesser extent the intensity and frequency of this type of phenomenon, and therefore the climate projections related to in-situ information.
+It is also noteworthy that the Balsillas River watershed is located in a tropical region that is highly affected by regional climate variability phenomena (e.g., ENSO) that are more accurately? represented by in-situ data than data from GCM or RCM models.
+Different RCP scenarios affect the intensity and frequency of such phenomena to varying degrees, resulting in varying levels of agreement? between the climate projections and in-situ information.

-The advantage of the hydrological model used herein is that the AHD contains parameterized information for watersheds in the Latin American and Caribbean region.
-This reduces the problem of scarce information in developing countries such as Colombia, which lacks information on its watershed, such including the Balsillas River Watershed.
-Despite the foregoing, using a single hydrological model to simulate water resource availability may lead to some uncertainty due to the choice of model parameters and model structure (Zhang et al., 2019).
-For example, there are studies in which six monthly water balance models were developed, which found large differences in the resulting runoff values.
-Therefore, using a set of hydrological models is recommended to provide a more complete range for future hydrological simulations.
+The advantage of the hydrological model used in the present study is that the modeling tool contains the AHD, which contains parameterized information for watersheds in the Latin American and Caribbean region.
+This reduces the problem of scarce information in developing countries such as Colombia, which lacks information on its watersheds, including the Balsillas River Watershed.
+Despite the advantages of AHD, using a single hydrological model to simulate water resource availability may lead to some uncertainty due to the choice of model parameter and structure (Zhang et al. 2019).
+For example, some studies that developed six monthly water balance models found large differences in the resulting runoff values.
+Therefore, it is recommended to use a set of hydrological models to provide a more complete range of future hydrological simulations.

-Our results show that an increase in average flows is expected, which is in line with other research studies conducted on watersheds with different climate and topographic characteristics have found that for different RCPs, flow increases are projected by the end of the century.
-For instance, (Meenu et al., 2013) concluded that in the Tunga-Bhadra River Watershed, scenarios A2 and B2 are forecasted to have flow increases of 18.5% and 43.9%, respectively.
-In the Himalayan River watershed, it was found that, the future streamflow with reference to the average annual baseline flow.
-The average annual streamflow projected by CNRM shows an increase of 10.7 and 0.8% during the 2030s and 2060s (Bhatta et al., 2019).
-There is increase of 40.9 m3/s in discharge at the outlet point scenario RCP 8.5 in the time period 2081-2100, was obtained in Manipur River watershed in India (Anand and Oinam 2019).
+Our results project an increase in average hydrologic flows.
+This is consistent with other studies on watersheds with different climate and topographic characteristics that projected flow increases by the end of the century for different RCPs.
+For instance, Meenu et al. (2013) concluded that in the Tunga-Bhadra River Watershed, scenarios A2 and B2 are forecasted to have flow increases of 18.5% and 43.9%, respectively.
+In the Himalayan River watershed, CNRM projected that compared to the baseline flow, the average annual streamflow will increase by 10.7% and 0.8% during the 2030s and 2060s, respectively?
+(Bhatta et al. 2019).
+In the Manipur River watershed, India, researchers projected an increase of 40.9 m3 s-1 in the discharge at the outlet point for the period 2081–2100 for scenario RCP 8.5 (Anand and Oinam 2019).

-The results of this study also are consistent with the information presented in the Colombia National Communication Number 3 to the United Nations Framework Convention on Climate Change, which stipulates that for the department of Cundinamarca in the area of the Central Savana Province, where the Balsillas River Watershed is located, precipitation and temperature increases have been forecasted for the different emission scenarios.
+The results of our study are consistent with the information presented to the United Nations Framework Convention on Climate Change in the Colombia National Communication Number 3.
+That document? states that for the department of Cundinamarca in the area of the Central Savana Province, where the Balsillas River Watershed is located, precipitation and temperature increases are forecasted for the different climate change scenarios.

 4. Conclusions